 Both are made in USA.
-Correction: Antigravity replies: “Our regular Antigravity Batteries are made in the USA, but the Micro-Start was made overseas.
+Correction: Antigravity replies: “The Micro-Start was made overseas.
 We had to because no one in the USA could help us with the circuit board and battery cells we needed to make it function as intended.”

 The Micro-Start comes with an AC adapter for charging, a cigarette adapter also for charging, a short jumper cable with alligator clips on one end and a heavy duty plug on the other, and a nifty USB cable with three male outputs: Mini-USB, Micro-USB, and an Apple 30-Pin iPod connector.